 Ittefaq is a most interesting departure from director Yash Chopra.
 Normally his films are always associated with heady romance, postcard pretty locations and memorable songs but Ittefaq has none of these elements.
 Yet what emergences is a taut engrossing thriller that audaciously breaks all the conventions of Hindi commercial cinema prevalent then and what’s more, successfully gets away with it.
 The film is under 2 hours (104 minutes to be precise), is essentially a one night story, has no songs, has the hero and heroine not conventionally paired with each other, and a heroine who is an adulteress and has murdered her husband with the help of her lover!

 Though said to be based on a Gujarati play, Dhummas, that Chopra had seen, there are more than uncanny similarities to the Hollywood film Signpost To Murder (1964) starring Joanne Woodward.
 But according to some sources, Dhummas itself was a take off from Signpost To Murder.
 Nevertheless, Ittefaq stands quite well on its own as an Indian noir.
-Though like most thrillers of the 1950s and 1960s, there are aspects of the film that have dated – like the background music score – but on the directorial side, even today, one notices that Chopra manages to keep things going smoothly even though most of the film is in a single location with essentially just 2 characters.
-The pace seldom flags, the whodunit story keeps you engrossed, the suspense and the cat and mouse games between the two central characters hold up extremely well as the film builds up to a reasonable climax.
+Though like most thrillers of the 1950s and 1960s, there are aspects of the film that have dated – like the highly regarded background music score by Salil Chowdhury for one – but on the directorial side, even today, one notices that Chopra manages to keep things going smoothly even though most of the film is in a single location with essentially just 2 characters.
+The pace seldom flags, the whodunit story keeps you engrossed, the suspense and the cat-and-mouse games between the two central characters hold up extremely well as the film builds up to a reasonable climax.

 In keeping with experimenting with this film, there are several sequences that stand out – the extremely stylized court room sequence for one.
 The scene with its shadow play has a bizarre Kafkaesque feel to it.